asokratis/python-currency-anywhere/README.md

 > By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
 Use the flag parameter **sort_by_symbol** to sort instead by currency symbol in ascending order and then by date in ascending order.

-#### I am a free user in Fixer.
+#### I am a free user in my currency service provider.
 Can I use any base currencies with this script?

 > Yes.
-Currently, Fixer only allows EUR as their base currency for free users.
+Currently, most currency service providers provide only EUR or USD as their base currency for free users.
 Our script does some workarounds to closely resemble of fetching results with a different base currency.
 If you used the old Fixer without API key, for a limited time, you can use any base currency by registering a [legacy account](https://fixer.io/signup/legacy).
-Just do not forget to add the flag parameter **legacy_user** when using our script.
+Just do not forget to add the flag parameter **paid_membership** when using our script.

-#### I am a free user in Fixer.
+#### I am a free user in my currency service provider.
 I do not have access to the Time-Series Endpoint.
 Can I use your script to do that?

 > Yes.
 However, unlike running a Time-Series Endpoint will cost you one API call, our script will cost you one API call for each date you input in our optional parameter **datelist**.
 For instance, if you want to find the rates between 2018-03-01 and 2018-03-10, you will need to type `--datelist 2018-03-01 2018-03-02 2018-03-03 2018-03-04 2018-03-05 2018-03-06 2018-03-07 2018-03-08 2018-03-09 2018-03-10` which will cost you ten API calls.